History of Lake Eildon

 Lake Eildon has 515km of shoreline and stores when at full capacity six times as much water as Sydney Harbour.

 Lake Eildon National Park abuts a large percentage of the Lake providing habitat for wildlife including kangaroos, wombats and bird life.

 Surrounding Lake Eildon are options for Holiday Homes, Motels, Hotels, Bed & Breakfasts, Caravan Parks, Clubs, Camping and a substantial Houseboat Fleet.

 Lake Eildon is the only waterway in Victoria where houseboats are permitted.
 Currently there are Licences for around 750 Houseboats to be on Lake Eildon.

 Houseboats range in shape, size and price, from providing a Caravaning experience on water to the latest Houseboats, with the latest technology, being holiday homes on the water.
 For more information on Houseboats please go to the Houseboats page on Lakeeildon.com

 Lake Eildon is most popular with the recreational fisher-person, who chase the Rainbow & Brown Trout, and Redfin.
-Over recent years the Lake has been seeded with Murray Cod and Golden Perch (Yellowbelly) by Fisheries Victoria.
+Over recent years the Lake has been seeded with Murray Cod and Golden Perch (Yellowbelly) by the Victorian Fisheries Authority.
 These Native Fish are proving to be most popular and have added to the attraction.